ferrefab/ml2project/README.md

 # Motivation
 ## Project Goal
-The objective of this project is to conduct a comprehensive evaluation of three distinct models addressing the same problem
+The objective of this project is to develop and conduct a comprehensive evaluation of three different innovative machine learning model approaches that are able to correctly classifiy movies into their genres using plot summaries and poster images.
+The goal is to determine whether a text-based model or an image classification model is more effective for genre classification, or if a combination of both models results in greater accuracy.

 ## Problem Statement
-In the realm of machine learning an AI, selecting the most effective model for a given problem is a critical challenge.
-The specific problem at hand involves determining whether a text-base model, an image classification model, or a hybrid model combining both text and image is best for this specific use case, classyfing movies into genres.
+In the rapidly growing field of digital entertainment, movie recommendation systems play a pivotal role in enhancing user experience by suggesting films that align with individual preferences.
+However, despite Advancements in recommendation algorithms, many systems still struggle with accuracy, personalization, and the ability to adapt to diverse user tastes.
+Which brings us to the realm of machine learning an AI, where selecting the most effective model and approach for a given problem is a critical challenge.

 ## Project Relevance
-Enhancing movie recommendation systems by accurately classifying movies into genres using different models.
-My project is relevant because I'm evaluating three different models that are trying to solve the same problem.
-Hereby my goal is to find out if for this specific problem a text model or image classification is better to solve this problem.
-Or if a combination of the two results in an even more accurate model.
+The relevancy of this project lies in evaluating which of these approaches is best for a problem like movie classification, where data features are very broad.
+Hereby I'm evaluating a pre-trained text model for plot summaries, a pre-trained image classification model for movies posters and a combined and fine-tuned model that uses both approaches.

 # Results and Evaluation
 *1. BERT text analysis Model*